mylivn-gmbh/jobs/android-developer.md

+We are looking for you!

-## Android Developer (M/W)
+## ANDROID DEVELOPER (M/W)

-### Full Time — Munich, Germany

-### Mylivn - Your Lifestyle Social Network

-## Who we are

-Mylivn is a lifestyle social network where creators have the freedom to influence their own experience.
-It provides a place for everyone to run their own channel in a community where being active means being seen.

-It’s like your own app within our app – a place to share your way of “livn”.

-Mylivn was founded in 2015 and is based in Munich, Germany.
+Mylivn is a social network for modern creative minds with multiple passions.
+Our mission is to inspire genuine creativity and authentic connections.
+We have a team of enthusiastic and creative doers from all over the world, and we’re always looking for new talents.

+Join us on our mission to transform social media!

 ## Your profile
  - 4+ years of Android development experience.
  - You have published one or more Android apps in the play store.
  - You have a deep knowledge of the Android platform.
  - You know the Layered Architecture Pattern (Clean Architecture).
  - You have a good understanding of Java and Kotlin and are familiar with Kotlin and RxJava.
  - You can write an efficient UI code as well as work with complex data structures and algorithms.
  - You have experience with third-party libraries and REST APIs.
-- You like to learn about new technologies and trends.
-- You have a decent level of English, can read technical documentation and communicate easily with colleagues.

 ## Your roles
  - Build new features and improve existing ones for our Android app and help in the development process early on.
  - Join in with cross-functional teams to define, design and ship new features.
  - A chance to enrich our team with your knowledge and innovative ideas.
  - Continuously discover, evaluate and implement new technologies to maximize quality and efficiency.
+ - You like to learn about new technologies and trends.
+ - You have a decent level of English, can read technical documentation and communicate easily with colleagues.

 ## Nice to have
  - Hands on experience with processing images, adding effects and user input.
  - You have implemented complex data flows, consistency negotiation protocols with backend and asynchronous messaging communication.
  - You were curious enough to try Kotlin.
  - You always do your best to deliver your code on time and achieve the best quality and you are never satisfied until your task is done.
  - You prefer reading and understanding documentation rather than the first upvoted answer on Stack Overflow.

-## What we offer
+## Benefits
+ - A modern, open-plan office in the heart of a thriving business district in Munich
+ - Small, well-structured teams with international colleagues
+ - Non-hierarchical structure and a fast decision-making process

-- The opportunity to work on the latest Android features.
+ - The opportunity to take part in developing a new social network
+ - Barbeque parties on our rooftop terrace
-- A modern codebase with a scalable architecture.
+ - A chill zone with a PlayStation, books and free drinks
-- Flat team structure with open communication.
-- MacBook Pro as your working station.
-- Multicultural and English-speaking environment.

-Are you interested?
-Please contact us! hr@mylivn.com
+Send your application to hr@mylivn.com

+## JOIN US!